roytang/blog/content/post/2026/05/weeknotes-05-31/index.md

 ### The World

-- Local politics calmed down a bit compared to last week's clown show.
-I think the impeachment trial had started in the Senate, but who knows if that will go anywhere with the VP's allies in control?
 - Iran crisis still unresolved.
 Ukraine seems to be making some headway in the war against Russia though?
 - [Pope Leo XIV has released an encyclical warning about the dangers of artifical intelligence](https://www.vatican.va/content/leo-xiv/en/encyclicals/documents/20260515-magnifica-humanitas.html)
 - I remain exasperated at the world.
 I'm not sure if I should keep writing this here because it might never be not true!